-- This course examines how physics impacts the ways that humans have fun.
-A variety of artifacts, including, but not limited to, toys, sports, movies, and music will be examined and the underlying physics principles will be explored.
+This course examines how physics impacts the ways that humans have fun.
+A variety of artifacts, including, but not

-PHYS 145 General Geology - 4 Credit HoursOn Demand Physical geology stressing the development of the Earth through an analysis of rocks, fossils and landforms.
-Topics covered include minerals, rocks, geologic time, fossils, plate tectonics, earthquakes, volcanoes, mountain building, streams, groundwater, glaciers, weathering, soil and mineral resources.
-Laboratory work and field trips are used to acquaint the student with geologic processes.
-PHYS 165 Introduction to Data Science - 3 Credit HoursOdd Year Fall This course will offer students an introduction to data science, including introductory programming and statistical packages for data handling, modeling and visualization.
+PHYS 145 General Geology - 4 Credit Hours PHYS 165 Data Science with Beginning Python Programming - 3 Credit HoursOdd Year Fall This course will offer students an introduction to data science, including introductory programming and statistical packages for data handling, modeling and visualization.
 Beyond traditional programming topics, the student will be introduced to a vast array of tools for analyzing data.
 This course is intended for students from any field of study where data analysis and modeling are useful.
-PHYS 180 Introduction to Electricity - 1 Credit Hour PHYS 201 Fundamentals of Physics I - 4 Credit Hours PHYS 202 Fundamentals of Physics II - 4 Credit Hours PHYS 221 General Physics I - 5 Credit Hours Fall This course is a calculus-based introduction to classical mechanics.
-Key concepts include kinematics, Newton's Laws, conservation of momentum and energy, and rotational motion.
+PHYS 180 Introduction to Electricity - 1 Credit Hour PHYS 201 Fundamentals of Physics I - 4 Credit Hours Fall This course is an algebra-based introduction to classical mechanics.
+Key concepts include kinematics, Newton's Laws, conservation of momentum and energy, rotational motion and waves.
 Laboratory is included.
-Corequisite: MATH 145. РНҮЅ 222 General Physics II - 5 Credit HoursSpring This course is a calculus-based introduction to electricity and magnetism.
-Key concepts include electrostatics, electricity, magnetism, wave motion, sound, light, interference and diffraction.
+Prerequisite: MATH 120 or a Math ACT score of 24 or higher.
+Pre-calculus is recommended.
+PHYS 202 Fundamentals of Physics II - 4 Credit HoursSpring This course is an algebra-based introduction to electricity and magnetism.
+Key concepts include introductory electricity, circuits, magnetism, waves, sound and optics.
 Laboratory is included.
-Prerequisite: PHYS 221 and MATH 145. РНҮЅ 227 Modern Physics - 3 Credit Hours.
-This course provides an introduction to modern physics.
+Prerequisite: MATH 120 and PHYS 201.
+Pre-Calculus is recommended.
+PHYS 221 General Physics I - 5 Credit Hours PHYS 222 General Physics II - 5 Credit Hours PHYS 227 Modern Physics - 3 Credit HoursEven Year Fall This course provides an introduction to modern physics.
 Topics include special relativity, particle-wave durability of light and matter, and an introduction to quantum mechanics.
 Applications in atomic, condensed matter, particle physics and cosmology will be discussed, as time permits.
 Prerequisite: PHYS 222.
-Corequisites: MATH 246 and PHYS 340. РНҮЅ 231 Statics - 3 Credit Hours PHYS 232 Dynamics - 3 Credit HoursOn Demand A study of the kinematics and kinematics of particles and rigid bodies.
+Corequisites: MATH 246 and PHYS 340.
+PHYS 231 Statics - 3 Credit HoursOn Demand Studies the condition of equilibrium of rigid bodies under the action of forces.
+Rigid bodies include beams, trusses, frames and machines.
+Considers both two-and-three-dimensional bodies.
+Also studies centroids, centers of gravity and moments of inertia.
+Prerequisite: PHYS 221 Corequisite: MATH 245 PHYS 232 Dynamics - 3 Credit HoursOn Demand A study of the kinematics and kinematics of particles and rigid bodies.
 Includes force-mass-acceleration, work- energy, and impulse-momentum methods.
-Prerequisite: PHYS 231 and MATH 246 РНҮЅ 250 Physics Seminar - 1 Credit HoursSpring This is a weekly seminar course with discussions focused on articles of current physics topics.
-Career options will also be discussed.
-Each student is required to present a paper on a topic covered during the semester.
-A minimum of four credits (or one per year of residence at KWU) in this course is required to complete a Physics major.
-PHYS 260 Circuit Analysis & Electronics - 3 Credit Hours.
-Circuit Analysis & Electronics covers the analysis of DC circuits containing resistors and capacitors.
+Prerequisite: PHYS 231 and MATH 246 РНҮЅ 250 Physics Seminar - 1 Credit Hour PHYS 260 Circuit Analysis &amp; Electronics - 3 Credit HoursOdd Year Spring Circuit Analysis & Electronics covers the analysis of DC circuits containing resistors and capacitors.
 Analog and digital electronics are studied, including diodes, transistors, flip-flops, gates, counters and integrated circuits.
 AC circuits and inductors will also be covered.
 Students will learn to interface micro-controllers to control electrical circuits.
 Prerequisites: PHYS 180 or PHYS 202 or PHYS 222.